 It turns out that, even in romantic relationships, some things are best kept secret.
 On July 7, 2017, Teva Pharmaceuticals USA, Inc. filed a complaint in the Eastern District of Pennsylvania alleging that a former executive disclosed confidential information to a romantic partner who happens to be an executive of one of Teva’s direct competitors.
 READ MORE

-George has represented litigation and prosecution clients in a variety of technological fields, including the electrical arts, computer software, telecommunications, mechanical and medical devices, and financial services.
+George has represented clients in a variety of technological fields, including the electrical arts, software and cloud computing, telecommunications, mechanical and medical devices, and financial services.

 The following is a sample of George’s current and past representations.